 When it comes to replacing your Green Card, you will need to fill out the form I-90.
 Include your signature and supporting evidence and data.
 To receive electronic notifications, submit the form G-1145.

 When you submit your initial paperwork, you will need to be fingerprinting.
 At this same time, a picture will be taken.
 Only the picture taken at the time of fingerprinting will be accepted.
 The form will allow you to add the category that explained the reason for the replacement, so make sure to choose the category correctly.

 When you complete your application and file it, you will need to pay a fee of $455.
 A biometric fee of $85 is required too and includes the fee for taking and processing fingerprints.
 One the replacement is issue, you will be able to retain the Green Card for 10 years.
 Make sure to pay attention to the expiration closely as you will need to reapply promptly for renewal.

 If you need assistance with your Green Card application or the replacement of the card, then make sure to post a job on the UpCounsel marketplace.
 We offer legal assistance through the expertise of out vast pool of legal professionals.
-We accept only the best, meaning you will be served by the top 5 percent of the lawyers in the country who have worked with businesses like Google, Stripe, and Twilio.
+We accept only the best, meaning you will be served by the top 5 percent of the lawyers in the country who have worked with businesses like Google, Menlo Ventures, and Airbnb.